 A focus on cosmetics and beauty products

 We can find a lot of content on Xiaohongshu about make-up tips and cosmetics sharing.
 It has taken an important part of the start-up’s concern.
-The reason why beauty was used as an entry point, Yu-Fang thinks it is a question of time.
-“Like Jingdong started from 3c, and then opened its platform for all the categories of product in 2013, Xiaohongshu was facing about the rising trend of a skincare product.”
+The reason why beauty was used as an entry point, Yu-Fang thinks is a question of time.
+“Like Jingdong started from 3c, and then opened its platform for all the categories of product in 2013, Xiaohongshu was facing the rising trend of a skincare product.”

 Need help with Little Red Book Marketing in China?

-GMA is an agency specialized in digital marketing in China.
+GMA is an agency that specialized in digital marketing in China.
 Our team offers a complete range of services for e-commerce entrepreneurs from consulting to operations.

 Little Red Book Case studies